 Child & Youth Services fees are established annually by the Department of Defense and are based on Total Family Income (TFI), to include BAH.
 Parents must provide proof of income when completing the fee application during the registration process.
-Families that fail to show proof of TFI are charged Category 9 fees.
-If the required documents are provided at a later date, the TFI Category is adjusted accordingly and new fees are effective from that date.
+All patrons, regardless of their Total Family Income category, will be required to have their TFI verified.
+Patrons will no longer be permitted to enroll in the highest fee category in lieu of providing proof of income.
+Failure to show proof of TFI will result in the denial childcare services.